RIP Don Zimmer (January 17, 1931 — June 4, 2014)

 Don Zimmer Trivia — Did You Know:

-- Zim owns 6 World Series rings, two from his playing days as a Dodger and four as a coach with the Yankees?
+- Zim owned 6 World Series rings, two from his playing days as a Dodger and four as a coach with the Yankees?

-- With the Tampa Bay Rays, Zim has changed his uniform number each year to represent the number of years he has spent in baseball?
-In 2009, he will wear number 61.
+- With the Tampa Bay Rays, Zim changed his uniform number each year to represent the number of years he has spent in baseball?
+At the time of his death in 2014, he wore 64.

 - During his playing days, Zim wore jersey numbers 14, 17, 23, and 34?